alexandreroman/news-factory/README.md

 ## AI Providers

-The application was tested with 3 AI providers: OpenAI, Azure OpenAI and AWS Bedrock based on Llama2.
+The application was tested with 4 AI providers: OpenAI, Azure OpenAI, AWS Bedrock and Ollama based on Llama2.
 Choose the one you preferred and enable it based on the options below.

 ### OpenAI